 Friends and family will usually be able to feel the baby's movement once you're around 24 to 28 weeks pregnant.
 If you desperately want to share this feeling then pay attention to when your baby seems most active to increase your chances.

 Babies are often at their most active straight after you have eaten a meal.
 They may also appear more active at night, however, this is usually just because you are lying on your back and still.
-These are probably your best times to try.
-A light massage, drink water and or playing music might encourage movement.
-You can let your partner, friend or family member put gentle pressure on your stomach as this will help them feel it any wriggles.
+These are probably your best times to try and help baby move.
+A light massage, drink of water and playing music might encourage movement.
+You can let your partner, friend or family member put gentle pressure on your stomach as this will help them feel any wriggles.
 If you are unsure of putting pressure on your stomach, you can ask your doctor or midwife to show you what is suitable.

 How often should your baby move?